Gabriele Procida

-Gabriele Procida (born 1 June 2002) is an Italian professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+Gabriele Procida (born 1 June 2002) is an Italian professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
+He was selected in the second round of the 2022 NBA draft by the Portland Trail Blazers with the 36th overall pick.

 Early life and youth career

 Procida grew up playing basketball for Pallacanestro Cantù at the youth level.
 He competed for the youth teams of Stella Azzurra and Virtus Bologna at the Next Generation Tournament.

 Professional career

 On 13 October 2019, at age 17, Procida made his professional debut for Pallacanestro Cantù in a Lega Basket Serie A (LBA) game against Reyer Venezia.
 On 19 June 2020, he signed a four-year contract with Cantù.
 On 24 January 2021, Procida scored 24 points in a 107–83 loss to VL Pesaro.
 At 18 years, seven months and 23 days of age, he became the third-youngest player in league history to score at least 24 points in a game, behind Luigi Datome and Carlos Delfino.

 On 30 May 2021, Procida declared for the 2021 NBA draft.
 On 7 July he left Cantù, after the club was relegated to Serie A2, and signed a multi-year contract with Fortitudo Bologna.